top of page

 Mauree Childress - Wisconsin

-Mauree is now retired and living in the Milwaukee area in an accessible house.
-She is painting, working on gaining mobility, advocating for people with disabilities, and is a docent at the Milwaukee Art Museum.
+Mauree is now retired and lives in the Milwaukee area in an accessible house.
+She paints, works on her mobility, advocates for people with disabilities, and enjoys being a volunteer docent at the Milwaukee Art Museum.

-Mauree speaks to groups, and uses activism to make safer, more accessible, public spaces for people with disabilities.
+Mauree speaks to groups on how to make safer, more accessible public spaces for people with disabilities.
 There are such simple, welcoming ways you can help.
-Or, learn about the etiquette of disabilities.
+Learn about the etiquette of disabilities.
 (Milwaukee area in accessible buildings or spaces.)

 Mauree at the MAM -disabilities-act_featured.jpg